Sep 01, 2023

 - Virus Scanning ‒ enable the ClamAV virus scanner.

-- MySQL password ‒ enter the password for the root user.
+- MariaDB password ‒ enter the password for the database.

-- MySQL database size ‒ determine the website’s database size based on the system’s usage.
-Leave the default settings if you’re not sure what to choose.
+- MariaDB database size ‒ determine the website’s database size based on the system’s usage.
+Leave the default settings if you’re unsure what to choose.

 - DNS configuration ‒ select Skip check for resolvability.
 Later, you can point the domain name to the VPS via hPanel’s DNS Zone Editor.

-Once the configuration process is complete, click on the Re-check and refresh the configuration button to test whether the server has been set up correctly.
+Once the configuration process is complete, click Re-check and refresh the configuration to test whether the virtual server setup is successful.

 Creating a Virtual Private Server

-Next, you’ll have to create a new user, MySQL database, and directory for your website.
+Next, create a new user, database, and directory for your website.
 Here are the steps to do it using Virtualmin:

-- Navigate to List Virtual Server → Create Virtual Server.
+- Navigate to List Virtual Server and select your server from the list.

-- Connect to your new VPS account via an SSH client.
+- Connect to your new VPS account via an SSH client or use Browser terminal from the Overview section in hPanel.

-- Access the working directory where you will store all your files.
-Since Virtualmin automatically creates a directory based on the domain name, the command should look like this:
+- Access the directory where you will store all your files.
+Use the Home directory copied from the last step.
+The command should look like this:

-Remember to replace hostinger-dev-9 with the appropriate domain name.
+Remember to replace hostinger-dev with the appropriate domain name.

-- Use the wget command to download the backup to the VPS.
+- Use the wget command to download the backup from your shared server to the VPS.
 If you can’t paste the link into the SSH client, transfer it to a text editor first.
 Here’s an example of what the command will look like:

 - Then, extract the archive using the tar command: